 Check Out Higher Education Options

-Connie Rutledge of City Colleges of Chicago describes that institution's role as “a bridge between diverse talent and industry needs, making these collaborations as smooth and beneficial as possible.”
-City Colleges works with employers in many ways, for example --
+Connie Rutledge of City Colleges of Chicago describes their role as “a bridge between diverse talent and industry needs, making these collaborations as smooth and beneficial as possible.”
+City Colleges work with employers by --

-• consulting directly with employers to create programs to train students
+consulting directly with employers to create programs that will train students in the most cutting edge fields

 Joachim Borha of Olive-Harvey College (which is a part of the City Colleges of Chicago system) says they are able to help employers with a variety of talent challenges.
 “Some need help keeping workers, while others face issues with their teams' skill levels.
 This all prompts the need for customized training,” says Joachim.
 He notes that employers who wish to connect with their programs will first conduct a needs assessment to determine specific requirements.
 This ensures that any program developed will be as beneficial as possible - for the employer and the students that enroll.

 You need not limit yourself to publicly funded schools.
 Tom Vranas of Zentro Internet worked closely with Lincoln College of Technology.
-Tom describes how his organization uncovered the value of a partnership with Lincoln.
+According to Tom, the company’s experience with Lincoln College of Technology has been “amazing.”

 "We began to notice that certain candidates had a uniqueness to them.
 They were more polished even though they tended to be younger and less experienced than others.
 We saw that they were Lincoln Tech graduates, and that prompted me to begin our relationship with them.
 Our partnership with Lincoln Tech has been unbelievably successful.
-For our construction roles in Chicago, they have become our exclusive sourcing partner." - Tom Vranas, Chief of Staff, Innovation & People, Zentro Internet
+For our construction roles in Chicago, they have become our exclusive sourcing partner [for field positions]."
+Tom Vranas, Chief of Staff, Innovation & People, Zentro Internet

 Consider RiseKit

-All the options mentioned above are free to use–-and, they require investing time in researching and building relationships with potential partners.
+All the options mentioned above are free to use – and, they require investing time in researching potential partners.
 Another option is to collaborate with an aggregator of job candidates from community organizations: RiseKit.
-RiseKit is a community-driven recruitment platform changing how companies find untapped talent by sourcing candidates through community organizations.
+RiseKit is a community-driven recruitment platform that is changing how companies find untapped talent by sourcing candidates through community organizations.
 RiseKit automates job posting and job application status feedback loops to scale community hiring, connecting employers with hundreds of community organizations all at once.
 According to President and Co-Founder Matt Strauss, RiseKit is “LinkedIn for hard-to-reach populations.”

 Ceceily Austin, Talent Acquisition Specialist of Howard Brown Health, used RiseKit to expand the number of community partners that they work with from just eight to over 100 in a year.